 In September 2013, Yarbough’s lawyer filed a motion to vacate Yarbough’s convictions.
 On February 6, 2014, following an investigation by the Kings County District Attorney's Convition Integrity Unit, District Attorney requested that the convictions be vacated.
 The motion was granted, Thompson dismissed the charges and both men were released.

 In November 2014, the state of New York agreed to pay Yarbough $3.5 million in compensation.
+In January 2015, Wilson died of health problems exacerbated by his years in prison.
+In February 2015, Yarbough filed a federal civil rights lawsuit against the city of New York.

 – Maurice Possley